cdelker/ziafont/docs/usage.rst

 *******

 If the font contains a `"GPOS" <https://docs.microsoft.com/en-us/typography/opentype/spec/gpos>`_ table, with pair-positioning adjustment, kerning adjustment will be applied to control spacing between individual glyphs.
-This can be disabled by setting `font.features.kern=False`.
+This can be disabled by turning off the `kern` feature.
 See the difference in this example:

 .. jupyter-execute::

     font = ziafont.Font()
-    font.features.kern = False
+    font.features['kern'] = False
     font.text('Type')

 .. jupyter-execute::

-    font.features.kern = True
+    font.features['kern'] = True
     font.text('Type')